-Aboriculture graduates can pursue further studies in the Urban Forestry Technician (UFT) program with advanced standing.
+Arboriculture graduates can pursue further studies in the Urban Forestry Technician (UFT) program with advanced standing.
 They can enter semester 2 of the program, starting in January.
 The study period is as follows:

 If you are 19 years of age or older before classes start, and you do not possess an OSSD, you can write the Canadian Adult Achievement Test to assess your eligibility for admission.

-Plan to spend about $625 for books, supplies, additional courses (noted above) and personal safety equipment.
+Plan to spend about $1,000 to $1,500 for books, supplies and personal safety equipment.

 Students applying to Arboriculture (Co-op) must meet the following requirements: